2026-04-29 · 11 min read

 Implementation checklist for the first 30 days

-Days 8-21: For proprietary path - set up API access, build the abstraction layer with LiteLLM, deploy the pilot use case, measure latency and cost against projections.
-For open source path - provision GPU infrastructure (minimum: single NVIDIA A100 80GB for 70B parameter models), deploy via vLLM or Ollama, run load testing at 2x expected peak volume.
-For hybrid - deploy proprietary API first, document which requests should route to open source, build classifier after volume data exists.
+Days 8-21: For the proprietary path - set up API access, build the abstraction layer with LiteLLM, deploy the pilot use case, measure latency and cost against projections.
+For the open source path - provision GPU infrastructure (minimum: single NVIDIA A100 80GB for 70B parameter models), deploy via vLLM 0.4 or Ollama, run load testing at 2x expected peak volume to expose bottlenecks before they become production incidents.
+For hybrid - deploy proprietary API first, document which requests should route to open source, build the classifier only after volume data exists.
+Premature optimization of routing logic is a significant time drain.

 Days 22-30: Measure three metrics: cost per 1,000 requests, error rate, and time-to-response at P95.
 Compare against baseline (human cost or previous tool cost).
 Present numbers to stakeholders with 90-day projection.
 Make the infrastructure commitment based on measured data, not assumptions.
-Per Harvard Business Review's AI Implementation Study (2025), companies that measure these three metrics from day one are 2.3x more likely to expand AI investment successfully within 12 months.
+Per Harvard Business Review's AI Implementation Study (2025), companies that measure these three metrics from day one are 2.3x more likely to expand AI investment successfully within 12 months compared to those that track only qualitative outcomes.

 Frequently asked questions